Elizabeth Avery Scott

 Picture

-LIES, LOVE AND HITLER (2010, FULL-LENGTH PLAY)
+LIES, LOVE AND HITLER (2010)

 Dr Paul Langley, age 39, is slightly mad.
 Like most academics, he has a very good brain - it's just that he thinks it's a little out of whack - mainly because he keeps seeing visions of Dietrich Bonhoeffer, the dead man whose life and work he's been studying for years.
 Langley finds himself in trouble when he falls for one of his students and finds she has a secret which threatens to destroy them both.
 Against the backdrop of Bonhoeffer's broad, history-making decisions, we see Langley's very personal ones.
 Bonhoeffer walks Langley through his inner conflict and Langley learns why, in morally ambiguous circumstances, it's sometimes necessary to risk everything for a better future.